 Here are some additional ways in which we can help ourselves through such distressing periods.

+You are not living a meaningless life.
 The search for meaning is a universal one—we all want our lives to matter and leave something behind after we are gone.

-2. Keep a Gratitude Journal
+4. Keep a Gratitude Journal

 Although not ground-breaking, this idea has many proven benefits.

-Reminding ourselves of what we are lucky enough to have achieved, can do wonders for our mental health and will quell our anxieties.
+Reminding ourselves of what we are lucky enough to have achieved can do wonders for our mental health and will quell our anxieties.

 Quite often, when we mull over the big questions of our existence and purpose, we put pressure on ourselves to find the answers right away.
-We feel angst and disappointment with ourselves and possibly pangs of envy with those who have it all figured out.
+We feel angst and disappointment with ourselves, and possibly pangs of envy with those who have it all figured out.

-4. Touching and Feeling Connected
+8. Feeling Connected

 One of the prescribed ways to overcome feelings of existential isolation is through touch.
 For instance, practicing daily hugs can help alleviate anxiety and create a sense of belonging.

 The main idea behind all these techniques is to find your own reasons again for being and to re-affirm your worth.

-The Bright Side of Existential Crisis
+The Bright Side of an Existential Crisis

-The influential Polish psychiatrist Kazinierez Dabrowski developed a theory he called Positive disintegration (in the mid-1960s) .
+The influential Polish psychiatrist Kazinierez Dabrowski developed a theory he called Positive Disintegration (in the mid-1960s) .
 It’s based on the notion that anxiety and distress are necessary for growth and development.

 Another aspect of the theory relates to gifted individuals.
 They are different and special, Dabrowski believed, as they are sensitive, highly emotional, intellectual, imaginational, curious, and prone to anxiety.
 Therefore, they are also the ones who are more likely to go through an existential crisis and depression.

 These people also have greater “developmental potential,” he asserted.
-What this means is that they look at the world through a different lens—they have better awareness of themselves and others, they try to understand and make sense of everything around them.
+What this means is that they look at the world through a different lens—they have better awareness of themselves and others, and they try to understand and make sense of everything around them.

-So, there is, clearly, a bright side to the dark feelings that accompany an existential crisis.
+So, there is clearly a bright side to the dark feelings that accompany an existential crisis.

-For one thing, it means that if you are going through one, you are likely a very gifted, intellectual and sensitive individual.
+For one thing, it means that if you are going through one, you are likely a very gifted, intellectual, and sensitive individual.

-More importantly, though, such condition is highly treatable.
+More importantly, though, such a condition is highly treatable.
 There are many paths you can take to emerge from the bleakness you feel inside.

 Finding meaning in everything we do, day in and out, is not an easy undertaking.
-It’s normal to feel distressed when you lose your ways or when you go through a major trauma and loss.
+It’s normal to feel distressed when you lose your way or when you go through a major trauma and loss.